 - Articulate their perspectives around science in their communities, and the role of ethics as a governing principle

 LAB Experience Curricula for Students

 Green Fluorescent Protein (GFP) is a protein initially isolated from the jellyfish, Aequorea victoria, that fluoresces bright green when exposed to UV light.
 It has become a powerful research tool for visualizing proteins, organelles, cellular organization, and even whole organisms.
-Students will have the opportunity to perform protein purification from transformed bacterial cells using column chromatography, and to discuss related laboratory applications of GFP.
+Students will have the opportunity to perform protein purification from transformed bacterial cells using column chromatography, analyze proteins on SDS-PAGE gels, and to discuss related laboratory applications of GFP.

 Using algae as a model system, students work in teams to design and conduct an experiment that tests the rate of photosynthesis.
-After testing a research question of their own design, student teams will then present their findings to their classmates.
-Students will also have the opportunity to use microscopes to further their exploration of algae and other microbes.
+Students will explore algae growth through developing unique research questions and hypotheses while defining their variables.
+After testing a research question of their own design, students will interpret and discuss their findings.